TeamCatamaran/firebase-rest-api/README.md

 - Folder `deployed` are calls when running the functions deployed.
 - Collection uses the following environment variables for local testing: `project-id`, `project-region`, `item-id`.
 Production environment will need a valid authorization bearer token that can be generated from the [firebase SDK](https://firebase.google.com/docs/auth).
 Please review the Postman documentation for more info on [how to set this up here](https://blog.getpostman.com/2014/02/20/using-variables-inside-postman-and-collection-runner/).

+## Getting Started

 ## Setup
+- Refer to [Get started: write, test, and deploy your first functions](https://firebase.google.com/docs/functions/get-started) to configure the firebase CLI
+    - When configuring your local firebase codebase, make sure you select typescript as your language, not javascript
+    - In the get started steps linked above, you can follow steps 1-3
 - Create a service account in your firebase project.
-Copy the private key into the functions/lib folder, and name the file `account.json`
+Copy the private key into the functions/lib folder, and name the file `account.json`.
+Refer to [Add the Firebase Admin SDK](https://firebase.google.com/docs/admin/setup).
+The relevant step had the headline `Initialize the SDK`
 - Enable [firebase authentication](https://firebase.google.com/docs/auth)
 - Edit the `unless` function parameters in index.ts for all routes that unauthenticated users can access.
 For example, `app.use(unless(checkIfAuthenticated, "/user/login"));` allows unauthenticated access only to the `/api/user/login` route.
 Remove this line entirely if not using authentication.
 - Add any additional API routes below the default routes in `index.ts`